Why should you remap ESC key in Vim

 When jk is pressed immediately in Insert mode, VIM will exit Insert mode and go to Normal mode.

-jk is used because very rarely you will need to type words containing the character k followed by j.
+j k is used because very rarely you will need to type words containing the character k followed by j.

 But transitioning from pressing ESC to pressing jk can be difficult as you are used to old mapping.